 Don’t do it.

-Let’s say you had identified a publication where you would like to place your ad.
+Let’s say you have identified a publication where you would like to place your advert.

 When you call up the sales department at the publication and ask them to give you a quote, they will give you what is know as a ‘rate-card’ price.